At play with photography in Innsbruck

 Putting it together

-Later in the evening I got away from the bright lights of Innsbruck’s main drag and sought out the places that photos often go to die — the shadows.
+Later in the evening I got away from the bright lights of Innsbruck’s main drag and sought out those shadowy places that tend to confound the camera.
 In little lane ways and in places where the skaters roam I found a few opportunities for motion.

 The first: two people (and a dog), one in motion, one not.
 I like that the effect of one facing away and the other being blurred makes them both anonymous.
 The frozen motion in the mural behind adds something to the effect too I think.